heig-vd-dai-course/heig-vd-dai-course/02.01-java-ios/01-course-material/PRESENTATION.md

 In the next chapter, you will learn the following topics:

-- Docker and Docker Compose: how to containerize your applications
+- Docker and Docker Compose - How to containerize your applications:
   - What is an image?
   - What is a container?
   - How to try out new software without installing it?